-All things considered, choosing the right spark plug for your Mustang comes down to what modifications you currently have, and what you plan on doing in the near future.
+Deciding on a plug comes down to your modifications, and what you plan on doing in the near future.
 With all the options out there, it’s easy to jump at the first spark plug with the most promises.
-However, the best spark plug is the one that suits your engine with the right heat range, and gapped correctly.
+However, the best spark plug is the one that suits your engine with the right heat range and gapped correctly.

 Unfortunately there's no easy way to determine which plug you get.
 It's a lot of trial and error, but here's a few things you should consider/watch for:

 - Combustion temperature/cylinder head temperature: if you raise the combustion/cylinder head temp (via forced induction, lean fuel mixtures, advanced ignition timing, etc.) you'll want a cooler heat range plug so you don't overheat the plug